 One of the most iconic drinks in bar history, G&Ts are perfect for summer, and with time outside comes inspiration to do things a little more fun.
 It’s affordable, it’s portable, and it can be whatever you make it.
-Here are six of our favorite riffs on the classic G&T.
+Here are eight of our favorite riffs on the classic G&T.

 Who doesn’t love pomegranate juice?
 To recreate that subtly sweet flavor, all you need is an ounce of grenadine.

 Some coffee-lovers take their favorite brew with cream, and others take it with gin.
 This espresso-laden riff on the G&T marries the best drinking habits of the morning and evening.

 Created by 100 Acres at Hotel Henry in Buffalo, N.Y., this Gin & Tonic riff’s use of Edinburgh’s Christmas Gin and Rishi tea (English Breakfast or Earl Grey are both favorable), make it ideal for morning imbibing.